mkalka1/mkalka1.github.io/index.md

 <strong>Manish Kalkar</strong><br>
 Bachelors – Engineering | MBA – Marketing | MS – Data Science<br>

 Currently located about 25 miles southwest of Houston, TX, I work for Discover Financial Services, company that is primarily known for the Discover Card, Debit Network (PULSE), Consumer Banking, Home Loans and Student Loans.
-While managing enterprise wide programs to make difference within Payment Industry, we deal with the transactional data on the every day basis.
+While managing enterprise wide programs to make a difference within Payment Industry, we deal with the transactional data on the every day basis.
 This is what motivated me to explore world of Data Science and Artificial Intelligence.

 <strong>Technical Skills</strong>